wilkie/blog/posts/code-of-code-ethics.md

 ## In Summary

-Have I invented a union?
+Have I done the tech thing and reinvented something obvious?
 Yes.
+I reinvented a type of worker collective or union.
 I dream big.
 It's what I want.
 I'm turning this big ship around and pointing the blame right back at us, where it should be... where it can be acted upon.
 I want to use the catalog of open source software toward collective action, while improving the body of software to care about the people dependent on it.